 Low Endurance Levels

-Another reason why planks are so hard for some people is because they have very little endurance.
+Another reason why planks are so hard for some people is that they have very little endurance.

 You might wonder how much endurance is really needed for something that’s only supposed to last for 10 or 20 seconds.
 However, for some people, that’s a long time to hold an exercise position and stay in the plank.

 There are a number of reasons why you may have low endurance, and it could just be down to your age, or it could be due to underlying health conditions.

 Some of these things aren’t necessarily something you can change, but there are some changes you can make that will help build up endurance.

 Doing exercises like running or swimming that require you to work out for a long time can help.
 If these are too strenuous for you, you can work your way up to them by starting with walking.